-After the TBD Request and Response frame exchange, if the DS is not already notified about the update of the destination mapping for the non-AP MLD, the DS is notified about the update of the destination mapping for the non-AP MLD if necessary.
+After the TBD Request and Response frame exchange, if the DS is not already notified about the update of the destination mapping for the non-AP MLD, the DS is notified about the update of the destination mapping for the non-AP MLD if necessary [M#44].

-37.x.4 Contexts
+37.12.4 Context [M#26]

+[Content TBD: a place holder on what context can be transferred or renegotiated.]

+37.12.5 Data forwarding [M#27]

-[Content TBD: a place holder for details of Contexts]
+[Content TBD: a place holder on how data forwarding is supported.]

 Text to be adopted ends here.